 Final Verdict: Can I grow thicker fuller hair naturally?

 The answer to this question is more complex than it seems at a glance, as it depends on the reason why your hair is thinning in the first place.
 If your problem is caused by aging, by nutritional deficiencies or excessive use of styling products, then the answer is yes, by all means.
 The solutions listed in this article to show you how to get thicker hair naturally are efficient, tried and true.
 While they may not entirely solve your problem, they should at least visibly improve the condition of your tresses.

 However, if there are other causes to your hair thinning that you may not be aware of, such as certain types of alopecia, skin conditions, side effects of medicine etc., you may not be able to grow thicker, fuller hair naturally.
-In this situation, further cosmetic interventions, such as hair growth medication, Platelet-Rich Plasma Therapy or even a hair transplant might be necessary.
+In this situation, further cosmetic interventions, such as hair growth medication or a hair transplant might be necessary.